Who or what is antichrist? What does this strange-sounding term mean? How can you avoid being a victim of the end-time Antichrist’s deception?

 In addition to “the Antichrist,” Jesus and the apostles warned that there would be many false prophets who would arise to deceive humans at the end of this age (Matthew 24:4-5).
 John later identified anyone who would function as a false prophet as “a deceiver and an antichrist” (2 John 1:7).

-How can we identify the teaching of those opposed to Christ so we can avoid being deceived?
+How can we identify the teachings of those opposed to Christ so we can avoid being deceived?
 A careful study of the Bible reveals the following about false teachers:

 - Their teaching abolishes or minimizes God’s law.
 Jesus came teaching His Father’s laws, which included the 10 Commandments.
 He specifically stated, “Do not think that I came to destroy the Law or the Prophets” (Matthew 5:17).
 Christ’s practice was to observe all of these foundational principles of God’s law.
 The apostle John wrote, “He who says he abides in Him ought himself also to walk just as He walked” (1 John 2:6).